shimataro/webtaku/README.md

     # X.org Server (if your system has no GUI, specify "xvfb" flag in USE)
     emerge x11-base/xorg-server

+Or, you can create overlay package easily because ebuild files are in "packages/ebuild" directory.
+(if your system has no GUI, specify "nogui" flag in USE)

 ## build & install

     git clone https://github.com/shimataro/webtaku.git